xinyee20/tp/docs/team/chunyongg.md

 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 25k LoC.

-### About the project

-My team of 4 software engineering students and I were tasked with enhancing a basic command line interface (CLI) desktop addressbook application for our Software Engineering project.
-We chose to morph it into a CS2101 tutor's lesson management application called Serenity.

-This enhanced application enables CS2101 tutors to:
- * Import and export student and lesson data,
- * Record students' attendance,
- * Grade students' class participation score, and
- * Jot down questions asked by students directly without opening an external note-taking application.

 ### Summary of contributions

 * **New Feature 1**: Implementation of initial `addgrp` functionality